TalariaSoftware/ncmanager-help/agendas/introduction.md

 ---
-title: Who, When, and Where
+title: Introduction
 permalink: /:path/:basename
 ---

 The first thing you need
 on your agenda
 is a description
-of who, when, and where.
+of who, what, when, and where.

 An agenda needs
 to have